TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 3/1 Peter 3.14.md

 ---

-But even if ye should suffer for righteousness' sake, blessed [are ye]: and fear not their fear, neither be troubled;
+But even if you should suffer for righteousness' sake, you are blessed.
+"Don't fear what they fear, neither be troubled."